bradwestness/bradwestness.github.io/_posts/2020/2020-02-03-lack-rack-plex-nas-part-2.md

 layout: post
 title: Building a LACK Rack Plex NAS From a Decomissioned Rackmount Server, Part 2
 categories: [Personal,Software,TV,Movies]
-image: content/images/lack-rack-plex-nas.jpg
+image: content/images/lack-rack-basement.jpg
 ---

-In part 1 of this blog series, I talked about the reasoning behind my decision to build a Plex server out of a refurbished Dell PowerEdge R710 server.
+In [part 1 of this blog series](https://www.bradwestness.com/2020/02/01/lack-rack-plex-nas-part-1/), I talked about the reasoning behind my decision to build a Plex server out of a refurbished Dell PowerEdge R710 server.
 In this second part, I will cover the process of getting the OS and GPU installed.

 ## Installing the Operating System